yyklee/recommendation-engine-for-IBM/README.md

 # recommendation-engine-for-IBM

+In the IBM Watson Studio, there is a large collaborative community ecosystem of articles, datasets, notebooks, and other A.I. and ML. assets.
+This recommendation engine is built with the data to enhance user experience and make better suggestions.
 This project is part of the Udacity Data Science Nano Degree.

 ### Content

 I. Exploratory Data Analysis

-Before making recommendations of any kind, you will need to explore the data you are working with for the project.
-Dive in to see what you can find.
-There are some basic, required questions to be answered about the data you are working with throughout the rest of the notebook.
-Use this space to explore, before you dive into the details of your recommendation system in the later sections.
+Before making recommendations of any kind, I explored the dataset.

 II.
 Rank Based Recommendations